 Gargling with tulsi decoction helps to reduce throat pain and mouth ulcers.
 During fever, applying the paste of Tulsi leaves on cold feet is beneficial.

 Ginger is antibacterial, and it also contains a phenolic anti-inflammatory compounder called gingerol that may be responsible for relaxing blood vessels.
 The antibacterial effects of gingerol help in curing cold and sore throat.
 Another component in ginger – zingerone – is an antioxidant.

 Ginger is very much effective in keeping your body warm and helps break down the accumulation of toxins in your organs.
 It can also help prevent nausea and soothe an upset stomach.

-Garlic contains antiseptic, anti-fungal, and nutritive properties, this may be the reason it is considered a very important herb for thousands of years by Ayurveda.
+Garlic contains antiseptic, anti-fungal, and nutritive properties; this may be why it has been considered a very important herb for thousands of years by Ayurveda.

 Like Garlic and Giger, turmeric (Curcuma longa) also has a long history of use in Ayurvedic medicine.
 The primary active component of turmeric is curcumin.
 Curcumin is a natural antioxidant that has anti-inflammatory and antimicrobial benefits.

 Surprisingly, Tumeric can also help depression.
 Depression is associated with lower levels of BDNF.
 Tumeric can help boost levels of BDNF; it looks like Tumeric is an effective antidepressant.
 (Source)